 My husband and I have completely different styles of travel.

 I check my luggage and never carry on anything but my purse.
-He hates to check luggage and carries on his computer, all his clothing, toiletries and enough food and water to tide him over on the off chance the plane must make an emergency landing on a deserted and to date undiscovered island for a minimum of two weeks.
+He hates to check luggage and carries on his computer, all his clothing, toiletries and enough food and water to tide him over on the off-chance that the plane must make an emergency landing on a deserted (and to date) undiscovered island for a minimum of two weeks.

 He arrives at the airport approximately 6 hours ahead for a short domestic flight.
 I can no longer count the number of times my name has been called over the loud speaker at the airport urging me to RUN not walk to my gate.